junglesta/wherenodoctor/_posts/2016-01-01-22-health-and-sicknesses-of-older-people.md

 ## Deafness

 Deafness that comes on gradually without pain or other symptoms occurs most often in men over 40.
 It is usually incurable, though a hearing aid may help.
-Sometimes deafness results from ear infections (see p.
-309), a head injury, or a plug of dry wax.
-For information on how to remove ear wax, see p.
-405.
+Sometimes deafness results from ear infections (see [page 309](#page-309)), a head injury, or a plug of dry wax.
+For information on how to remove ear wax, see [page 405](#page-405).

 # DEAFNESS WITH RINGING OF THE EARS AND DIZZINESS

 If an older person loses hearing in one or both ears, occasionally with severe dizziness, and hears a loud ‘ringing’ or buzzing, he probably has Ménière’s disease.
 He may also feel nauseous, or vomit, and may sweat a lot.

-He should take an antihistamine, such as dimenhydrinate (Dramamine, p.
-386) and go to bed until the signs go away.
+He should take an antihistamine, such as dimenhydrinate (Dramamine, [page 386](#page-386)) and go to bed until the signs go away.
 He should have no salt in his food.
 If he does not get better soon, or if the problem returns, he should seek medical advice.

 # [328](#page-328)